-The Noles have turned their offensive production around under Wilson, as they have had at least 335 runs scored, 460 hits, 50 home runs and 300 RBI in each of the last four seasons.
+The Noles have turned their offensive production around under Wilson, as they have had at least 335 runs scored, 460 hits, 50 home runs and 300 RBI in each of the last five seasons.
 When Wilson arrived at Florida State after the 2011 season, the Seminoles had finished the year with 286 runs scored, 40 home runs and 238 RBI.

 FSU broke several school records and nearly toppled a few others in 2016 as the Noles established program records with 459 runs scored, 407 RBI and a .323 batting average.
 The team also finished second in FSU history with 155 stolen bases and 63 home runs, and fourth all-time with 87 doubles.

-Redshirt junior Alex Powers and Jessica Warren carried the FSU offense to the 2016 WCWS semifinals, as each were named NFCA All-Americans.
+Redshirt junior Alex Powers and Jessie Warren carried the FSU offense to the 2016 WCWS semifinals, as each were named NFCA All-Americans.
 Powers, the 2016 ACC Player of the Year, led the team with a .396 batting average and 16 doubles, while adding 16 home runs and 62 runs scored.
 Warren led the team and finished in the top 10 nationally with 20 home runs, 78 RBI and 72 runs scored, ranking second in FSU history in a single season in all three categories.

 The 2016 offense was aggressive and effective as five players had at least 11 stolen bases, seven players had at least nine doubles and 10 different student-athletes hit a home run en route to an ACC regular season and tournament championship.
 The Noles set an ACC record with six members on the All-ACC First Team as Powers and Warren were joined by Jessica Burroughs, Ellie Cooper, Meghan King and Morgan Klaevemann.

-A pair of freshmen led the Seminole offense in 2015 as Jessica Warren earned ACC Freshman of the Year honors and finished with 19 home runs, 57 RBI and 53 runs scored to lead the team.
+A pair of freshmen led the Seminole offense in 2015 as Jessie Warren earned ACC Freshman of the Year honors and finished with 19 home runs, 57 RBI and 53 runs scored to lead the team.
 Morgan Klaevemann led the team with a .393 batting average and 20 stolen bases as the outfielder also recorded a 26-game hitting streak from March 25 to May 17.
 The Noles earned the ACC Championship for the second year in a row and advanced to the NCAA Super Regional round for the third consecutive season in 2015.